Some of the tests your doctor may rely on to diagnose peripheral artery disease are:

 - Ultrasound.
 Special ultrasound imaging techniques, such as Doppler ultrasound, can help your doctor evaluate blood flow through your blood vessels and identify blocked or narrowed arteries.

 Angiography.
-By injecting a dye (contrast material) into your blood vessels, this test allows your doctor to view blood flow through your arteries as it happens.
-Your doctor is able to trace the flow of the contrast material using imaging techniques, such as X-ray imaging or procedures called magnetic resonance angiography (MRA) or computerized tomography angiography (CTA).
+Using a dye injected into your blood vessels, this test allows your doctor to view blood flow through your arteries as it happens.
+Your doctor can trace the flow of the dye using imaging techniques, such as X-rays, magnetic resonance angiography (MRA) or computerized tomography angiography.

-Catheter angiography is a more invasive procedure that involves guiding a catheter through an artery in your groin to the affected area and injecting the dye that way.
-Although invasive, this type of angiography allows for simultaneous diagnosis and treatment — finding the narrowed area of a blood vessel and then widening it with a dilating procedure or administering medication to improve blood flow.
+Catheter angiography is an invasive procedure that involves guiding a small hollow tube (catheter) through an artery in your groin to the affected area and injecting the dye.
+This type of angiography allows your doctor to treat a blocked blood vessel at the time of diagnosis.
+After finding the narrowed area of a blood vessel, your doctor can then widen it by inserting and expanding a tiny balloon or by administering medication that improves blood flow.

 - Blood tests.
 A sample of your blood can be used to measure your cholesterol and triglycerides and to check for diabetes.